zivlakmilos/magicbook/README.md

 }
 ```

-The `digest` option will add a the md5 checksum of the file content to the filename, in order to allow you to set high caching headers if the website lives behind a CDN.
+The `digest` option will add a the md5 checksum of the file content to the filename, to allow you to set long caching headers for a production website.

 ```json
 {